 Kate has worked closely with the Residential Property Surveyors Association to ensure the products and services they provide are of real value to anyone buying a home.
 The RPSA Home Condition and Building Surveys tell anyone buying a home, in clear and straightforward terms, what is wrong with the fabric of the property, what they need to do to keep it well-maintained, and if they are likely to face any major bills.

 Kate and RPSA Chairman Alan Milstein regularly meet up to talk about how to give the best advice when it comes to maintenance, structural issues, damp, party wall, boundary disputes, and a range of other issues.

-What do they do
+What do they do?

-How much does it cost?
+How much does a survey cost?